 Raw crime levels do not provide much context, particularly given the varying sizes of the hospitals across the United States and Canada.
-To provide context and based on lessons learned during last year's Crime Survey, the 2015 Crime Survey collected licensed hospital bed counts which is used as a surrogate indicator of hospital size.
-As a surrogate indicator of size, licensed hospital beds allow for the calculation of crimes rates (per 100 beds) and provide the ability to trend crime rates over time to include the results of last year's Crime Survey.
+To provide context and based on lessons learned during previous Healthcare Crime Surveys, the 2016 Healthcare Crime Survey collected bed counts for each hospital.
+As a surrogate indicator of hospital size, hospital beds allow for the calculation of crimes rates (per 100 beds) and provide the ability to trend crime rates over time and to compare this year's Healthcare Crime Survey results to prior years.